justinmahar/gatsby-starter-mdx-launchpad/README.md

 ### MdxPartial Helper Component

-You can use the `MdxPartial` component (`src/components/content/MdxPartial.tsx`) to easily include any MDX partial using its `slug`, like so:
+You can use the `MdxPartial` component (`src/components/content/MdxPartial.tsx`) to easily render any MDX partial using its `slug`, like so:

 ```jsx
 import { MdxPartial } from '../components/content/MdxPartial';